 I'm sure I had an awesome post that was on topic and related to today's blueberry sour cream waffles recipe planned.
 But then I looked up at the boob tube and Daniel Craig was on the screen.

 At my place of work, we have a list called our "Free Five" and it's exactly what it sounds like - given the right conditions these are the five people you would like to... snuggle with and have no horrible consequences.

 Daniel Craig, Ewan McGregor, Gerard Butler, Christian Bale, Clive Owen...
 (I may have a thing for accents?).
 Yeah, that's my 5 - hands down.
 All fun actors that have a soft spot somewhere in there - and I'm 99% sure they've all made at least one bad movie (gotta love a little humility).

-For those of you thinking this is a horrible thing to write about – don’t worry, Handsome knows my list and the rules.
-And let’s be realistic, the chances of Gerard Butler tripping and falling into my kitchen is slim to none, though this is the breakfast I’d serve him if he did.
+For those of you thinking this is a horrible thing to write about, don't worry, Handsome knows my list and the rules.
+And let's be realistic, the chances of Gerard Butler tripping and falling into my kitchen is slim to none.

 Blueberry Sour Cream Waffles